public program, gallery I

 Let me go on

-Big hands, I know you're the one
+Big hands, I know you're the one.

-• Emiko Artemis graduated with a PhD in 2012 and was awarded the University medal for their honors year.
-They were a Hatched Graduate exhibitor at PICA in their undergraduate year.
-They were awarded an overseas study scholarship and an APA scholarship for postgraduate study.
-Since graduating Emiko has been selected as a finalist for the Josehine Ulrick photography award, the Musslebrooke art prize and was a category winner in the Manning Valley art prize.
-Before relocating to South Australia, Emiko was president of IAVA in NSW and was showcased in Wollongong regional gallery’s Local Current show.
 In 2020 they were selected as a grantee to attend Meeting Place, Arts Access Australia’s annual arts gathering.
-Most recently Emiko was awarded first prize in the Waverly Woollahra Printmaking Digital Prize.
-Their work has appeared publications including CODE magazine and Open Doors Collective.
+In 2021 they were artist in residence at Saubier House.
+Emiko was awarded first prize in the Waverly Woollahra Printmaking Digital Prize.
+Their work has appeared in publications including CODE magazine and Open Doors Collective.
 They have been profiled by the Illawarra times and interviewed by Radio Adelaide and Regional Arts Australia about their practice.
-Emiko has presented their work in seminars and online platforms as well as in traditional exhibition format.
-Most recently, Emiko was asked to create a temporary sculpture to be exhibited outside of the prestige Adeliade arts venue, The MOD (the Museum of Design) and successfully completed an innovative sculpture ready for installation.
-Emiko was also selected for a scholarship funded arts residence and exhibition at The Royal South Australian Arts Society in 2022/23, presented their talk” Queering the World “ at Better Together 2023 and has been awarded funding through Country Arts SA to attend an arts residency at Oatlands, Tasmania in 2023.
+Alongside their Visual arts practice, Emiko has also run a number of successful community arts projects and has presented work in seminars and online platforms as well as in traditional exhibition format.
+Recently, Emiko was asked to create temporary sculpture to be exhibited outside of the prestige Adelaide arts venue, The MOD (the Museum of Design) and has successfully completed an innovative sculpture ready for installation.Emiko has also been selected for a scholarship funded arts residence and exhibition at The RoyalSouth Australian Arts Society in 2022/23, presented their talk” Queering the World “ at BetterTogether 2023 and has been awarded funding through Country Arts SA to attend an arts residency atOatlands, Tasmania in 2023.
+Emiko presented their research and performance work At the Performance of the Real conference in Dunedin New Zealand, with funding through Country Arts South Australia.
+Emiko’s performance practice has been recognized through invitations to present their performance work at both Burrinja Arts Center in Melbourne in 2023 and Neoetric, part of the Adelaide Festival in South Australia in 2024 as well as HillsceneLive2024.
+Emiko’s professionalism in their practice has also been recognized through invitations to assess grant applications with Creative Australia and to represent regional South Australia during Regional Arts Australia’s symposium, Artlands 2023.
+Emiko currently works from their studio space at Fleurieu Arthouse in Maclaren Vale, South Australia.

-• Michael Carney is an interdisciplinary artist found most often working with paint, clay, digital and virtual reality mediums.
+Michael Carney is an interdisciplinary artist found most often working with paint, clay, digital and virtual reality mediums.

 His practice began in 2009 as a painting undergraduate at the University of South Australia where he was introduced to ceramics as his minor.
 By 2016 he had completed a Masters by Research (Visual Arts) where both ceramics and painting became the predominant processes in his exhibition practice.